NapoleonWils0n/pilfer/README.md

 and restart Kodi for the menu to show up.

 Press y on the keyboard while a video is playing in Kodi to bring up the contextual menu,
-from the menu you can then choose from the following recording options.
+from the menu you can then choose from the following options.

+* Save url
+* Play
 * Record
 * Record 30 minutes
 * Record 1 hour